munificent/magpie/doc/site/markdown/expressions/blocks.md

         print("I'm not happy")
     end

-This all sounds a bit fishy, but in practice it seems to work OK with a minimum of punctuation.
+This all sounds a bit fishy, but in practice it works well with a minimum of punctuation.
 There is one important bit to keep in mind with this: you cannot have an expression on the first line if you want to create a block:

     :::magpie
     if happy? then print("I'm happy!") // ERROR